AndreasMadsen/modulebox/README.md

 #modulebox

-> `modulebox` creates a node.js like require system.
-It provides a localized module environment, there allow asynchronous and synchronous require calls from the client.
+> `modulebox` creates a node.js like require system in the browser.
+It provides a localized secure module environment, there allow pseudo-synchronous require calls there don't block, by resolving the dependencies tree on the fly.

-**Work In Progress**
+**Work in progress**

+**Be aware that this module only works on node version `0.9` and higher.**

 ## Installation